-Wide Rivers, Grand Homes, a Slower Pace and More Than Three Hundred Years of History Greet Retirees in Charming New Bern, North Carolina
+Wide Rivers, Grand Homes, a Slower Pace and More Than 300 Years of History Greet Retirees in Charming New Bern, North Carolina

 Cost of Living: Below the National Average

 New Bern (population 31,000 and pronounced Noo-bun by longtime locals) sits in North Carolina's Inner Banks region where the Neuse River and Trent River converge.
-It is about 30 miles inland from the mid-coast's Pamlico Sound and Atlantic Ocean and is often overlooked by tourists as they hurry on their way to North Carolina's Outer Banks.
+About 30 miles inland from the mid-coast's Pamlico Sound and Atlantic Ocean, it is often overlooked by tourists as they hurry on their way to the state's popular Outer Banks.

 This is too bad for the tourists but good for New Bern residents who are left to enjoy their charming town in relative peace and quiet.
-Settled by Swiss and German immigrants in the early 18th century and named after Switzerland's capital city, this 306-year-old port is the state's second oldest town and served as its capital for a time.
+Settled by Swiss and German immigrants in the early 18th century and named after Switzerland's capital city, this 311-year-old port is the state's second oldest town and once served as its capital.

-It nearly burned to the ground in the Great Fire of New Bern in 1922, but today it is an affordable, growing riverfront community popular with retirees seeking a peaceful lifestyle in a generally mild climate.
+New Bern nearly burned to the ground in the Great Fire of New Bern in 1922, but today it is a reasonably priced riverfront community popular with retirees seeking a peaceful lifestyle in a generally mild climate.
 Forty-one percent of the population is age 45 or better, and most residents lean to the right politically.
-The city is racially diverse and has grown by 75% in the last decade or two.
-The crime rate meets the national average.
+The city is racially diverse and 29% of locals hold at least a four year college degree.
+The city has grown by 3% within the last decade, and the cost of living is 34% below the national average.

 The Degraffenried District, just north of Ghent, may be New Bern's most distinguished neighborhood, with many stately two-story Federal brick homes on large lots with dogwoods, azaleas, red crape myrtles and cypress trees thick with Spanish moss.

 New Bern also has a good selection of newer neighborhoods, many with country club amenities, including golf, boating, tennis and swimming pools.
-A few of these are Trent Woods (homes from $200,000s), Fairfield Harbour (homes from the low- to mid-$100,000s), Greenbriar (homes from the low- to mid-$100,000s) and Taberna, which is popular with retirees (homes from the mid- to high-$100,000s).
-More modest but well tended neighborhoods, many with one story dwellings and small yards, include Sellhorn Heights, Derby Park and Jimmies Creek.
+A few of these are Trent Woods, Fairfield Harbour, Greenbriar and Taberna, which is popular with retirees.
+More modest but well-tended neighborhoods, many with one story dwellings and small yards, include Sellhorn Heights, Derby Park and Jimmies Creek.
 Apartments are not in great supply.

 The 56-square-block downtown, where the rivers meet and create a cityscape of white fishing trawlers, blue water and historic real estate, is listed on the National Register of Historic Places and has structures spanning three centuries.
-Pedestrian friendly and charming, this section of town boasts cute shops, cafes, art galleries, antique stores, clothing retailers, banks, public art, coffee houses and more.
+Pedestrian friendly and charming, this section of town boasts cute shops, cafes, art galleries, antique stores, clothing retailers, banks, public art (including colorfully painted bear statues), coffee houses and more.
 The farmers' market is open on Saturdays.